imarkwick/superhero-rps/README.md

 # Superhero Javascript

-This was the first week of learning javascript at Makers Academy.
+This was the first week of learning javascript at Makers Academy and the challenge was to pair program and produce a rock, paper, lizard, spock game deployed on [Heroku](https://limitless-wildwood-5139.herokuapp.com/).

-The challenge was to pair program and produce a rock, paper, lizard, spock game on Heroku.
+## Game Rules

-My pair's version was a superhero game against the computer, where players could choose:
+A superhero game against the computer, where characters include:

 - Iron Man
 - Hulk
 - Black Widow